qinguorui2001/tp/docs/UserGuide.md

     * not start or end with any special characters.

-    * not 2 consecutive special characters.
+    * not contain 2 consecutive special characters.

 * The domain name must:
     * have a **maximum of 255 characters**.